techidaily/site-win11-tips/source/_posts/speedy-keyboard-wizardry-with-windows-tools.md

  Developed by Microsoft in collaboration with its community, PowerToys is a suite of open-source utilities you can install on your Windows 10 or 11 PC.
 With PowerToys, you can customize your Windows experience and enhance your productivity and efficiency.

  PowerToys was launched with Windows 95 and included a utility that enabled users to auto-play CDs.
-Today, PowerToys comprises many innovative tools, including one that lets you[extract text from images](https://www.makeuseof.com/windows-powertoys-extract-text-images/) and another that[converts your cursor into a handy color picker](https://www.makeuseof.com/powertoys-color-picker-guide/) .
+Today, PowerToys comprises many innovative tools, including one that lets you [extract text from images](https://www.makeuseof.com/windows-powertoys-extract-text-images/) and another that [converts your cursor into a handy color picker](https://www.makeuseof.com/powertoys-color-picker-guide/) .

- It's easy to get PowerToys on your PC—look it up in the Microsoft Store and install it or download it from its[PowerToys Microsoft Store page](https://apps.microsoft.com/store/detail/microsoft-powertoys/XP89DCGQ3K6VLD) .
+ It's easy to get PowerToys on your PC—look it up in the Microsoft Store and install it or download it from its [PowerToys Microsoft Store page](https://apps.microsoft.com/store/detail/microsoft-powertoys/XP89DCGQ3K6VLD) .

  Once you have PowerToys, you can use the Keyboard Manager, Quick Accent, and Shortcut Guide to type faster.
 Remember that PowerToys must be activated and running in the background for these utilities to work.